 The third workshop DIY sensor workshop: Explore E-textiles was led by E-Stitches, a Bristol based meet-up group for thinkers, tinkerers, makers, and creators to get together and explore wearable technologies, e-textiles, and soft circuitry.
 The workshop participants learnt more about the wonderful world of E-textiles, finding out about projects where clothes: act as video games consoles when massaged, play music, light up or disappear.
 Everyone got stuck in to making and created their own conductive pompoms.
 E-Stitches meet on the second Tuesday of the month at Pervasive Media Studio, based at Watershed, if you’d like to find out more.

-The final workshop of the Test Space programme, Our Tools Our Senses, will be led by Berlin-based artist Hannah Perner-Wilson.
-It will take place at KWMC on Saturday 15 September, 10.30am – 4.30pm.
-If you enjoy any activity that requires tools – whether it’s cooking, woodwork, writing or something else – join artist Hannah Perner-Wilson to explore how we could attach our tools to ourselves and experience the world with these new senses.
-There are still some places left.
-Book your free place here.
+The final workshop of the Test Space programme, Our Tools Our Senses, was led by Berlin-based artist Hannah Perner-Wilson.
+All makers were welcomed to explore the tools their use and how we might be able to attach our tools to ourselves in order to experience the world with these new extended senses.